 The Reproductive Endocrine Unit (REU) in the Department of Medicine provides a resource rich training environment.
 In addition to the institutional resources of the Massachusetts General Hospital and Partners, our affiliations with Harvard Medical School, and the Broad Institute, trainees benefit from the close physical proximity of clinical and basic science researchers, all of whom are focused on the field of Reproductive Endocrinology.

 Access to our unit’s facilities, resources and seminars helps to make the sharing of ideas seamless.

 The Reproductive Endocrine Unit of the Massachusetts General Hospital is located at two sites on the MGH Main Campus.
 The Bartlett Hall Extension fifth floor (BHX-5) site is 4,507 square feet of space including the Leadership, Faculty and Fellow office space, Core laboratory, conference room, research support carrels, and administrative office space.
 The Wang Building seventh floor site includes the Reproductive Endocrine Associates Clinic.

 Facilities / Resources

 REU Research Clinic – The research clinic located on the 4th floor of the Bartlett Hall Extension is conveniently located next to the Genotyping Core.
 Clinical research studies are performed here and in the Translational and Clinical Research Center.

 Harvard Center for Reproductive Endocrine Sciences Core Laboratory – The Core Laboratory can be used by all Investigators on the unit.

 Progeny Database and Phenotyping/Genotyping Website – All genetic and phenotypic data, sample data and demographic data of our genetics study are stored in a comprehensive password-protected Progeny database.

 Tech Integrated Conference Room – Video and Teleconference enabled

-MGH Translational and Clinical Research Center (TCRC) – REU investigators conduct several clinical research protocols at the MGH GCRC and benefit from the personnel support including research nurses, nurse practitioners, research nutritionists and also use the inpatient and outpatient facilities, DXA scan facility for assessment of bone density and body composition and exercise testing facilities.
+MGH Translational and Clinical Research Center (TCRC) – REU investigators conduct several clinical research protocols at the MGH TCRC and benefit from the personnel support including research nurses, nurse practitioners, and research nutritionists.
+Investigators also use the inpatient and outpatient facilities, DXA scan facility for assessment of bone density and body composition, and exercise testing facilities.